Introducing RealClearPolitics' Fact Check Review | RealClearPolitics

 The full list of fields is available in our methodology section.
 For the original source of the claim and all sources used to verify or refute it, we further categorize them as Business (a commercial enterprise), Campaign (political campaign), Fact Checker (when citing a previous fact check), Government (governmental source of any kind), Media (a news article), Nonprofit (any nonprofit entity), Reference (a dedicated general reference source), Think Tank (any self-identified think tank), University (institution of higher education) or Other for sources that don’t fit into the above categories such as where a source is referred to merely as “an expert” without additional information.

 We also record whether the fact checker specifically noted that the verdict was based on a lack of evidence rather than on the existence of evidence that bolstered, or disproved, the assertion.
-We also plan to note cases in which the fact checker slams a statement, even while acknowledging that it is technically true.
+In addition, we record cases in which the fact checker flags a statement, even while acknowledging that it is technically true.
 For example, the Washington Post assigned four “Pinocchios” to a series of claims by Trump regarding “sanctuary cities” on that grounds that the president “neglects to provide crucial context.”

 This example arose from the president’s March 10 radio address, in which he made numerous statements about Democratic officials, most of them in California, who have erected barriers to local law enforcement cooperating with federal Immigration and Customs Enforcement officers.
 The Post focused on two statements by the president, including this one: “Last week, the mayor of Oakland warned criminal aliens of a coming ICE enforcement action -- giving them time to scatter and hide from authorities.
 The mayor’s conduct directly threatened the safety of federal immigration officers and the law-abiding Americans in her community.”

-The Post acknowledged that the mayor had done this.
+The Post acknowledged that the mayor had issued such a warning.
 So why the four Pinocchios, a category the paper defines as “whoppers”?
 The fact checker asserted that Trump had omitted mitigating information, such as the detail that crime fell 1 percent in Oakland in 2017 over the previous year.
-But if the point of a fact check is to confirm or refute the factual details of a claim, assigning a claim four Pinocchios while affirming it to be factually correct would seem to reinforce concerns about subjectivity.
+But if the point of a fact check is to confirm or refute the factual details of a claim, assigning a claim of four Pinocchios while affirming it to be factually correct would seem to reinforce concerns about subjectivity.

 As fact checkers increasingly act as the online world’s ultimate arbitrator of truth -- with the power to directly influence the visibility of a given claim on major platforms such as Facebook – we hope this resource will prove a valuable contribution to understanding the myriad decisions that go into deciding what is truth and what is destined to be banished to the digital memory hole.